-Affiliate groups have a number of direct IAIA members in addition to a greatly varying number of local participants.
-IAIA sets a goal of having all office-bearing members of an affiliate, plus a component (10%+) of the local participants of the affiliate being direct, current membership in IAIA.
-All members, local or international, of section involvement within IAIA may contact the Chief Executive Officer for further discussion.
+Members interested in committee work or section involvement within IAIA may contact the Chief Executive Officer for further discussion.
 All inquiries are most welcome and appreciated.
 It should be noted that all committee and section positions represent the generous contribution of professional and personal time, energy and resources of IAIA members.
 Members serve without reimbursement for time or expenses.